“BRO SPLIT” ROUTINES: ARE THEY EFFECTIVE FOR BUILDING MUSCLE?

 2) If you simply prefer a bro split because you find this style of training to be more fun and motivating for you, and you’re aware that it won’t be optimal for building muscle (at least in the short term) but would prefer to use it anyway, the choice is completely up to you.

-There’s nothing wrong with using a bro split and you’ll still make significant gains following one, though it may simply take you a longer period of time to experience the same gains as someone training with higher frequency.
+There’s nothing wrong with using a bro split and you’ll still make significant gains following one (as long as it’s implemented properly and you’re tracking your bulking progress accurately over time), though it may simply take you a longer period of time to experience the same gains as someone training with higher frequency.

 In the end, it’s just about weighing your options, comparing the pros and cons, and then deciding what style of training is right for you.